Why do I need to pay for a branch meeting? I already paid my dues. Shouldn't it be included in my dues?

-Most employment agencies charge a percentage fee which is a based on the salary offered.
-Medserv provides a deeply discount rate to HCMS members which can result in significant savings (upward of 50%).
-Members are only billed after the candidate completes a 2 week “trial period.”
+Most employment agencies charge a percentage fee which is based on the salary offered.
+Medserv provides a deeply discounted rate to HCMS members which can result in significant savings (upward of 50%).
+Members are only billed after the candidate completes a 2 week "trial period."
 In addition, Medserv assumes all advertising and promotional costs involved in filling the position.

 How will I know what a fair rate of pay will be?

 Medserv publishes Houston based, medical practice salary information, compiled from positions filled directly through the service.
 This document can be used to evaluate pay rates and salary trends.

 What if the candidate I hire does not work out?

 Medserv provides a replacement guarantee whereby a candidate is replaced at no additional charge if a good hiring match does not occur.

 What if I'm not skilled in the interviewing process?

 Medserv's staff of experts can guide you through the maze of making a good hiring decision with guidelines and questions that will allow you to extract the potential benefits a new hire can deliver to your practice.